NabeelAhsen/ShopifyMarketplace/README.md

   {authentication: "Bearer <json web token>"}

 RESPONSE 200 OK

+"Cart successfully checked-out."
 ```

 To verify that items have truly been purchased, get a list of all of your carts.
-Notice that the inventory counts of Iron man's suit and the keyboard product has gone down by 1.
+Notice that the inventory counts of Iron man's suit and the keyboard product have decremented by 1.

 ```
 GET /marketplace/api/v1/carts